Ecclesiastes 8

 - Hebrews 9:27it is appointed unto men once to die, but after this the judgment.The two certainties of verse 8 - the day of death no one escapes, and the judgment that follows it.

-- Job 14:5his days are determined, the number of his months are with thee... thou hast appointed his bounds that he cannot pass.The truth of verse 8 - the day of death is fixed by God, not held in any human hand.
+- Job 14:5his days are determined, the number of his months are with thee... thou hast appointed his bounds that he cannot pass.The truth of verse 8 - the day of death is fixed by God, beyond any human hand.

 - Romans 8:28we know that all things work together for good to them that love God, to them who are the called according to his purpose.The ground of verse 12 - why it shall be well with those who fear God, even through suffering.